codalab/codalab-worksheets/docs/CLI-Reference.md

     Perform a health check on the bundle store, garbage collecting bad files in the store.
 Performs a dry run by default, use -f to force removal.
     Arguments:
-      -f, --force      Perform all garbage collection and database updates instead of just printing what would happen -d, --data-hash  Compute the digest for every bundle and compare against data_hash for consistency -r, --repair     When used with --force and --data-hash, repairs incorrect data_hash in existing bundles
+      -f, --force      Perform all garbage collection and database updates instead of just printing what would happen

 ## Other commands